cpinnix/commanderpowerlevel/README.md

 ##### 4

-Cards in the fours are weaker cards specific to a Commander and might be a bit janky.
-Could only show up for thematic reasons.
-These cards should:
+Cards in Power Level 4 are generally weaker and specific to certain Commanders, often appearing somewhat janky.
+These cards typically:

-- Be quite weak and Commander specific.
+1. Are notably weak and tailored to a particular Commander
-- Maybe are in the deck for thematic reasons.

-Example:
+2. May be included for thematic reasons

 ##### 3

-Cards in the threes are bulk cards that aren't lands but really don't do anything special.
-These cards should:
+Cards in Power Level 3 are considered bulk cards that are not lands and lack special utility.
+These cards typically:

-- Be creatures, instants, sorceries that are probably bulk.
+1. Include creatures, instants, and sorceries that are generally seen as bulk
-- Some weaker dual lands.
+2. May consist of weaker dual lands

-Examples:

 ##### 2

-Cards in the twos are lands that sit right about basic lands.
-These cards should:
+Cards in Power Level 2 are lands that are slightly better than basic lands.
+These cards typically:

-- Tap for one or more lands but aren't basic.
+1. Tap for one or more mana but are not classified as basic lands

 Examples: